jhackett1/utopia/content/events/practicalities-of-being-the-most-inclusive-employer-by-2020.markdown

   inclusive employer is all of our responsibilities.

-  Biography - Sir Richard Heaton, Permanent Secretary MOJ
+  Sir Richard Heaton, Permanent Secretary MOJ

   Richard has been the Permanent Secretary for the Ministry of Justice since September 2015 and is also the Civil Service Race Champion.
 Prior to this he